 "The new sun[glass] versions are mainly plastic (we call it zyl) but there are metal versions as well and nearly all of them play with a sort of double-bridge design element borrowed from the aviator," Spina says.

-This summer, check out Ermenegildo Zegna for a classic P3 with its Champagne Chevron Sunglasses (second from top, $350).
-John Varvatos delivers an interesting take on the P3 called Sullivan (bottom, $318) that eschews the traditional nose bridge for an aviator-inspired secondary bridge.
-Ray Ban showcases two varieties of P3 sunglasses: RB 4266 (top, $215), with brown gradient lenses; and RB 4256 Gatsby I (second from bottom, $175), in tortoise shell with green mirrored lenses.
+This summer, check out Ermenegildo Zegna for a classic P3 with its Champagne Chevron Sunglasses (right hand side, middle, $350).
+John Varvatos delivers an interesting take on the P3 called Sullivan (on left, bottom, $318) that eschews the traditional nose bridge for an aviator-inspired secondary bridge.
+Ray Ban showcases two varieties of P3 sunglasses: RB 4266 (top right, $215), with brown gradient lenses; and RB 4256 Gatsby I (top left, $175), in tortoise shell with green mirrored lenses.
 Both pairs feature metal double-bridges.
-Lastly, Tom Ford offers a powerful-looking P3 called Clint (third from top, $395), in black acetate with green lenses.
+Lastly, Tom Ford offers a powerful-looking P3 called Clint (bottom right, $395), in black acetate with green lenses.